jaxio/jaxio.github.com/documentation/celerio/extraction.md

 * default value: true
 * description: Should the synonyms be retrieved ?

+#### jdbc.reverseIndexes
+* expression: jdbc.reverseIndexes
+* default value: true
+* description: When false, disable completely reverse of indexes.
+Can be useful when reversing large database full of data as reversing indexes can be slow.

+#### jdbc.reverseOnlyUniqueIndexes
+* expression: jdbc.reverseOnlyUniqueIndexes
+* default value: true
+* description: When true, reverse only indexes for unique values; when false, reverse indexes regardless of whether unique or not.
+Can be useful when reversing large database full of data as reversing indexes can be slow.

 #### jdbcReverseViews
 * expression: jdbc.reverseViews
 * default value: false